ropolomx/OliVR/README.md

 2. The `dscp.pl` script for expanding degenerate bases.
 As a consequence, the `perl` language is also a dependency.
 I currently work with `perl 5, version 18, subversion 2`.

 3. `e-PCR 2.3.9`: the standalone version of the NCBI software for prediction of PCR amplicons and primer binding.
-This tool is a very similar concept to `primerBLAST`
+This tool is a very similar concept to `primerBLAST`.
+It can return output showing the location of mismatches in both oligos for the same primer pair for the same amplicon.

 4. The `R` statistical computing language.
 I am currently working with `R 3.3.0 (2016-05-03)`

-5. Depending on how I implement the evaluation, `bowtie` or `bwa` might be added to the pipeline.
+5. Depending on how I implement the evaluation, `bowtie`, `bwa`, `wham`(more experimental) or `vmatch`(need to get licenses by emailing the author) might be added to the pipeline.

-6. A more updated version NCBI taxonomy files will need to be downloaded for evaluation of taxonomy.
+6. A more updated version of the NCBI taxonomy files will need to be downloaded for evaluation of taxonomy.

 ## Ideas for the future